netdata/netdata/streaming/README.md

 | proxy with db|not `none`|not `none`|`yes`|possible|possible|yes|
 | central netdata|not `none`|not `none`|`no`|possible|possible|yes|

-For the options to encrypt the data stream between the child and the parent, refer to [securing the communication](#securing-streaming-communications)
+For the options to encrypt the data stream between the child and the parent, refer to [securing the communication](#securing-streaming-communications).

-##### options for the receiving node
+#### Options for the parent node

 `stream.conf` looks like this: